vitkuz573/aspirational-manifests/README.md

 aspirate build
 ```

+## Security Contexts

+During `aspirate generate` you can provide Kubernetes pod security context values
+such as `runAsUser` and `runAsGroup` for each resource.
+These settings are saved
+in the state file and applied automatically to generated manifests.

 ## Secrets Management

 Aspirate now includes built-in support for robust secret management, allowing you to easily encrypt sensitive data such as connection strings.
 This feature is designed to increase security and minimize vulnerabilities.